shan-weiqiang/shan-weiqiang.github.io/_posts/2025-02-28-cplusplus-expressions.md

 ## Type

 An expression can have basic type, user-defined type, const/non-const, reference/non-reference types.
 However, **If an expression initially has the type “reference to T” (8.3.2, 8.5.3), the type is adjusted to T prior to any further analysis.**, which indicates that expression can have reference types.
-[Expressions can have Reference Type](https://scottmeyers.blogspot.com/2015/02/expressions-can-have-reference-type.html):
+[Expressions can have Reference Type]>(https://scottmeyers.blogspot.com/2015/02/expressions-can-have-reference-type.html):

-Today I got email about some information in *Effective Modern C++*.
+>Today I got email about some information in *Effective Modern C++*.
 The email included the statement, "An expression never has reference type."
-This is easily shown to be incorrect, but people assert it to me often enough that I'm writing this blog entry so that I can refer people to it in the future.
+This is easily shown to be >incorrect, but people assert it to me often enough that I'm writing this blog entry so that I can refer people to it in the future.
+>

-Section 5/5 of the Standard is quite clear (I've put the relevant text in bold):
+>Section 5/5 of the Standard is quite clear (I've put the relevant text in bold):
+>
 >**If an expression initially has the type “reference to T”** (8.3.2, 8.5.3), the type is adjusted to T prior to any further analysis.
 The expression designates the object >or function denoted by the reference, and  the expression is an lvalue or an xvalue, depending on the expression.
+>

-There'd clearly be no need for this part of the Standard if expressions couldn't have reference type.
+>There'd clearly be no need for this part of the Standard if expressions couldn't have reference type.
+>

-If that's not enough to settle the matter, consider the type of an expression that consists of a function call.
+>If that's not enough to settle the matter, consider the type of an expression that consists of a function call.
 For example:
-        int& f();                // f returns int&
+        >int& f();                // f returns int&
-        auto x = f();            // a call to f
+        >auto x = f();            // a call to f
+>

-What is the type of the expression "f()", i.e., the type of the expression consisting of a call to f?
-It's hard to imagine anybody arguing that it's not int&, i.e., a reference type.
+>What is the type of the expression "f()", i.e., the type of the expression consisting of a call to f?
+It's hard to imagine anybody arguing that it's not int&, i.e., a >reference type.
 But what does the Standard say?
-Per 5.2.2/3 (where I've again put the relevant text in bold and where I'm grateful to Marcel Wid for correcting the error I had in an earlier version of this post that referred to 5.2.2/10):
+Per 5.2.2/3 (where I've again put the relevant text in bold and where I'm grateful to Marcel Wid for correcting the error >I had in an earlier version of this post that referred to 5.2.2/10):
+>
 >If the postfix-expression designates a destructor (12.4), the type of the function call expression is void; otherwise, the type of the function call expression is the >return type of the statically chosen function (i.e., ignoring the virtual keyword), even if the type of the function actually called is different.
 This return type shall >be an object type, a reference type or cv void.
+>

-It's very clear that expressions can have reference type.
-Section 5/5 takes those expressions and strips the reference-ness off of them before doing anything else, but that's not the same as the reference-ness never being present in the first place.
+>It's very clear that expressions can have reference type.
+Section 5/5 takes those expressions and strips the reference-ness off of them before doing anything else, but >that's not the same as the reference-ness never being present in the first place.

 ## Value Category